ankanani/blackwindow/README.md

 You can launch as many instances as required of this app, if you want to have more black windows.

-The default executable build given here run on Windows.
-However you can use the same python source-code, and the build-command, to build it for Mac or any other OS, without any changes.
+The default executable build given here runs on Windows.
+However you can use the same python source-code, and the given build-command, to build it for Mac or any other OS, without requiring any changes to the code.